kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.3-config/index.md

 }
 ```
 This code creates the specification for your config.
 This controls what is allowed in your config.
 Forge automatically handles validating your config based on this.
-2. Put your config spec values in the class
+2. Put your config spec values in the class.
 ```java
 public class Client {